fkariminejadasl/ml-notebooks/tutorial/README.md

 - `sbatch`: run a job
 - `squeue`: show the status of the job
 - `scancel`: cancel the job.
-- `scontrol`: show detailed job information
+- `scontrol`: show detailed job information. e.g. show job detail: `scontrol show j 7605565`
-- `sinfo`: get information about GPUs. e.g. `sinfo -e -o  "%9P %.6D %10X %4Y %24N %24f %32G"`
+- `sinfo`: get information about GPUs. e.g. `sinfo -e -o  "%9P %.6D %10X %4Y %24N %24f %32G"`, `sinfo -p gpu`
 - `sacct`: get statistics on completed jobs
 - `accinfo` `accuse`, `budget-overview -p gpu`: show how much credite is left (Snellius commands)
 - `myquota`: show the limit of files.
 They are also listed in [Snellius hardware](https://servicedesk.surf.nl/wiki/display/WIKI/Snellius+hardware) and [file systems](https://servicedesk.surf.nl/wiki/display/WIKI/Snellius+filesystems).
 - `gpustat -acp`: show the gpu usage.
 It should be installed with pip, `pip install gpustat`.
 It has the information from `nvidia-smi`, but one-liner.
 - `module load/unload/purge/list/display/avail`:
     - `load/unload/purge`: e.g. `module load CUDA/11.8.0`: load this module and use `unload` to unload this module. `purge` unload all modules.
     - `list`: e.g. `module list`: list of loaded modules.
     - `display`: e.g. `module display CUDA/11.8.0`: show information on where this module is.
     - `avail`: e.g. `module avail`: show list of all available modules, but first load 2022/2023/or higher version if available.